-Some career opportunities may be presented from recruiters on LinkedIn, but you will also find job postings.
-After you’ve found openings that interest you, you also have the ability to research different recruiters on LinkedIn to better prepare you for the application process, and allow you to learn more about the position and company before the interview.
+Recruiters on LinkedIn may contact you to present career opportunities but actively find relevant job postings.
+After you’ve found openings that interest you, you also have the ability to research different recruiters on LinkedIn to prepare you for the application process better and allow you to learn more about the position and company before the interview.

 Gather Good Connections and Networking